CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 It has been 27 days since I wrote my first [article](https://www.williamjonescodes.com/blog/building-with-cloudflare) about [My Goal Creator](https://mygoalcreator.com).

-Personal Update:
+## Personal Update 🏃‍♂️

-I completed my first half marathon yesterday, finishing with a time of 2:16:26! 🏃‍♂️
+I completed my first half marathon yesterday, finishing with a time of 2:16:26!
 <img src="/images/posts/mgc_v1/marathon.jpg" alt="marathon" title="marathon"  />

 The commits have been steady!

 <img src="/images/posts/mgc_v1/contributions.png" alt="github history" title="commit history"  />

-## Project Recap
+## Project Recap ☕️

 My Goal Creator is a web application designed to help users set, track, and refine their goals.
 Built with React, TypeScript, Node.js, SQL, and Cloudflare services, it uses OpenAI on the backend to dynamically stream responses to users' inputs.